Christine L. Kalt, DNP, RN, FNE, CNEAssociate Professor

 - DNP, Walden University

-Mrs. Kalt’s primary responsibilities include coordinating and instructing students in Medical Surgical Nursing IV.
+Mrs. Kalt’s primary responsibilities include coordinating and instructing students in Medical-Surgical Nursing IV.
 She coordinates and facilitates the nursing preceptor program.
 She is a member of several college committees and task forces that contribute to supporting the college mission, vision, and values.
-She has contributed to nursing practice research and has published of two of her nursing practice research.
+She has contributed to nursing practice research and has published two of her nursing practice research.
 The first is titled “Primary Biliary Cirrhosis,” which was published January/February issue of MedSurg Matters, a nursing journal.
 Her second publication is titled “Clinical Nursing Faculty Competency”.
 This research was published December 2018 in ProQuest.

 She states, “Aultman College is very important to me, I chose my nursing career at Aultman Health Foundation because of its outstanding nursing history and quality care that the hospital provided to the community."
 She has 25 years of emergency nursing, and 10 years of forensic nursing before transferring to Aultman College.